Interreligious studies: Definitions

 "Interreligious Studies addresses the increasing societal and economic need for interreligious competence.
 Courses provide students with a comprehensive appreciation of issues which impact or inhibit the peaceful co-existence of varied religions, and equip students with an understanding of how interreligious understanding might be achieved." - Heidelberg University.

 "Interfaith initiatives are seen as promising sites for societal change and personal transformation; however, many questions about the actual outcomes of such initiatives have remained unanswered." - University of Amsterdam School of Religion and Theology.

 "Interreligious studies is a subdiscipline of religious studies that engages in the scholarly and religiously neutral description, multidisciplinary analysis, and theoretical framing of the interactions of religiously different people and groups, including the intersection of religion and secularity.
 It examines these interactions in historical and contemporary contexts, and in relation to other social systems and forces.
-Like other disciplines with applied dimensions, it serves the public good by bringing its analysis to bear on practical approaches to issues in religiously diverse societies." - Katie McCarthy.
+Like other disciplines with applied dimensions, it serves the public good by bringing its analysis to bear on practical approaches to issues in religiously diverse societies." - Kate McCarthy.

 "Interreligious studies is everything that religious studies cannot be, the analysis of relations the common values to religious traditions.
 What they have in common, not their identity traces." - United Religions Initiative (URI) director William E. Swing.